 Pair all that with increased vaccinations, the fact that buyers are now focusing on other things like vacationing after a long COVID winter, and that buyers are fatigued after a whirlwind spring, and it seems logical that the feeding frenzy of activity is waning a bit.

 Only the Denver based Multiple Listing Service compiles showings-per-property data, but we do believe (and are experiencing) this dynamic in both the Denver metro and Boulder County areas.

-So what do all of these numbers tell us about how our market is faring this year?
+Now that you have the July 2021 Real Estate Market Update, what do all of these numbers tell us about how our market is faring this year?
 What might Buyers and Sellers expect as we head into the third quarter of 2021?

 As has been the case since early last year, we are in a market in flux.
 From shut downs to historic levels of appreciation and buyer activity, we have really seen it all in the last 16 months.

 What we can say is that as we make our way into late summer time, the market seems to be moving into a bit of a calmer state.
 Buyers may have more opportunities in the upcoming months than they have had this year.
 They may be able to write offers without waiving inspection and appraisal contingencies and have more negotiating power than in the first half of this year.
 We are seeing fewer showings per listing and we are hearing about some buyer fatigue that could be contributing to less offers per home.
 Buyers who struggled earlier this year to win a deal may be able to take advantage of this time in the market.
 Opportunities may present themselves over the next couple months that weren’t there before.